 Side pillows

-The curving edge of these pillows is lower in the center and higher on the side.
-The neck is properly aligned with this design.
-The front edge of side pillows is angled forward, which cradles the top vertebrae.
+The curving edge of these pillows is lower in the center and higher on the side, properly aligning the neck with this design.
+The front edge of the side pillows is angled forward, cradling the top vertebrae.
 Additionally, this frontal curvature gives your shoulders room and adds comfort to this area.

 Can a Cervical Pillow Help with Neck pain?

-Yes, a cervical pillow is absolutely fitting for your neck problems.
-A neck pain cervical pillow is especially designed to cradle your neck and head in a way that aligns with your spin accurately.
+Yes, a cervical pillow is fitting for your neck problems.
+A neck pain cervical pillow is designed to cradle your neck and head in a way that accurately aligns with your spine.
 It will help you keep the natural cervical curvature intact while you sleep, thus preventing any neck strain or stiffness.

 A customized cervical pillow offers posture correction.
-Because there is more blood flowing to your head, it also helps you sleep better by releasing and relaxing stiff muscles in your neck and shoulders.
-A bad pillow choice might lead to a bad neck position.
+Because more blood flows to your head, it also helps you sleep better by releasing and relaxing stiff muscles in your neck and shoulders.
+A lousy pillow choice might lead to a wrong neck position.

 When someone wakes up with neck pain due to improper body support, it's generally an indication of a difficult day ahead.
-Not only does poor blood circulation cause headache and numbness in the arms or hands, but it can also cause muscle stiffness in the neck and shoulders.
+Poor blood circulation can cause headaches, numbness in the arms or hands, and muscle stiffness in the neck and shoulders.

 That's a stretch, isn't it?
-Headache episodes that are connected to the neck might occasionally be caused by upper cervical spine tension.
-Lower cervical spine discomfort is the root cause of pain in the shoulders and arms.
+Headache episodes connected to the neck might occasionally be caused by upper cervical spine tension.
+Lower cervical spine discomfort is the root cause of shoulder and arm pain.

 What is the best pillow for side sleepers with Neck Pain?

-When someone realizes they need to get a new pillow because their cervical curve is disturbed from sleeping on their stomach or from surgery, this concern is raised.
-Let's discuss cervical pillows for side sleepers and what makes them more cozy who have lost cervical curvature.
+Some acknowledge that they have to replace a pillow if the stomach causes displacement of their cervical curve or surgery.
+Let's discuss cervical pillows for side sleepers and how they can be more comfortably used for those who have lost cervical curvature.

 Cervical neck supports are some of the common types of pillows available.
 Additionally, you may purchase foam-filled pillow inserts, such as filler blocks or sleeves, to place within pillows.

-Eli & Elm cooling side sleeper pillow is made with a contour design, especially to offer adequate support to side sleepers conforming to the precise curvature of the head and neck.
-It helps maintain the natural curves of the neck and spine so that you wake up pain free and fresh.
+Eli & Elm side sleeper pillow has a contoured design, especially to offer adequate support to side sleepers.
+It conforms to the precise curvature of the head and neck, helping maintain the natural curves of the neck and spine so that you wake up pain-free and fresh.

 What is Cervical Spondylosis?

 The common word for wear and strain that affects your cervical spine is cervical spondylosis.
-Your neck's seven stacked bones, or vertebrae, are referred to as cervical.
+Your neck's seven stacked bones, or vertebrae, are called cervical.
 When portions of your spine start to deteriorate, you have spondylosis.
-In basic terms cervical spondylosis is also known as the “arthritis of the neck.”
+In basic terms, cervical spondylosis is also known as the “arthritis of the neck.”

 Medical professionals may refer to it as arthritis or osteoarthritis of the neck.
 Cervical spondylosis can cause stiffness, pain, or aches in the neck.
-Although cervical spondylosis cannot be cured, there are certain treatments suggested by medical experts to prevent or reduce it.
+Although cervical spondylosis cannot be cured, medical experts suggest specific treatments to prevent or reduce it.

 Symptoms of Cervical pain